mrov/Budget_Recife/README.md

 2 - run npm install command to install dependencies

+3 - Set the API URL into the /src/environment/environment.ts file

-3 - run npm dev to run locally the project, by default it will run in http://localhost:4200/
+4 - run npm dev to run locally the project, by default it will run in http://localhost:4200/